The new EU General Data Protection Regulation (GDPR) comes into effect on May 25, 2018.

 Fines for breaches range from a maximum £500,000 to about £17.5m or 4% of global turnover, whichever is the higher.
 Yikes!

-Moreover, to show the importance Facebook has said that their policy will apply to everyone regardless of whether you live in the EU or not.
+To show the importance, Facebook has said that their policy will apply to everyone whether or not you live in the EU.

 So it is only a matter of time that many governments and organisations worldwide adopt similar policies.

 Thus, you had better start preparing if you have not done so already.
 The deadline is around the corner.

 This necessity is why you have probably noticed our cookie notice in that black bar with the blue button on this website.